minprog/platforms/scraping-data/10 pandas/contents.md

 This will print some information about the *Notebook* server in your console, and automatically open a web browser to the URL of the web application.

+### Alternative: Visual Studio Code for Notebooks

+Visual Studio Code (VSC) has built-in support for Jupyter Notebooks.
+Simply open up the notebook file (`pandas.ipynb`) with VSC and you will find a similar interface to the default Jupyter interface.
+It is a matter of preference as to what to use.
+That said, VSC does come with helpful hints and auto-completion!

+Quick note, upon using VSC for notebooks for the first time, you will prompted to select a so called "kernel" in order to actually run Python code.
+This kernel is just the version of Python you want to use to run your code.
+Be sure to select the version of Python that has Jupyter installed.
+But no worries if you happen to select the wrong one, you can always change this later by simply clicking on the Python version in the top right corner.

 ## Complexity Questions

 Now open the notebook called *pandas.ipynb* by navigating to